corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-crypto-extensions.md

 # Overview

-The `corda-crypto` module as a part of the `Corda Crypto API` consisting of several modules.
-The module defines low level services that can be used to extend functionality of the Corda Crypto Library by implemnting them in a CPK.
+The `corda-crypto` module is one of several modules of the `Corda Crypto API`.
+The module defines low level services that can be used to extend functionality of the Corda Crypto Library by implementing them in a CPK.

 The dependencies on Corda Crypto API are shown in the diagram bellow.